 I recently spoke to Audrey Tautou and discussed Michel Gondry’s The Foam of the Days, which you also star in.
 I think she mentioned that the current title is Mood Indigo.

 The book it’s based on is called Foam of the Daze, but every time the book is republished, it’s given a new title like Mood Indigo.

 What can you reveal?

-The Intouchables seems like the perfect springboard for your transition to Hollywood.
+The Intouchables seems like the perfect springboard for your entry into Hollywood.
 Is that something you would be open to exploring?

-Have you heard anything specific?
-Do you know more about it?
+Have you heard of anything specific?
+Do you know more about it you can tell me?
 [Laughs] I really have no idea.
-It depends on whom I end up meeting.
+It depends on who I end up meeting.
 It’s all about finding the right story, the right role, the right filmmaker, the right producer… I have no idea what will show up.
 I will follow my feelings and do whatever I find interesting.
 I don’t want to start asking myself these questions now.
 I’ll cross that bridge when I get there.
 I can’t imagine what will happen to me.

-These chance encounters are so significant in the film industry.
-As director Nanni Moretti recently said in an interview, sometimes talent doesn’t even play into the equation.
-This doesn’t apply to you, obviously.
+The chance encounters are so significant in the film industry.
+I just recently spoke to Nanni Moretti and he very accurately said that sometimes talent doesn’t even play into the equation.
+But that doesn’t apply to you, obviously.
 You have a star quality.

 Meeting the right people is definitely really important.
 It has been a very significant factor in my own career.
-Talking about talent is really hard.
+And talking about talent is really hard.
 It’s not for me to say whether I have talent or not.
 Other people have to tell me that.
 You definitely have to work hard.
-In terms of chance encounters and meeting new people, it’s a valuable element in everybody’s life, not necessarily just in cinema.
-To go back to The Intouchables, this is what the story is about.
-Philippe and Driss meet by chance and it changes both of their lives.
+In terms of chance encounters and meeting new people, it’s invaluable in everybody’s life, not necessarily just in cinema.
+This is what The Intouchables is about.
+Philippe and Driss meet by chance and it changes both of their lives forever.
 In terms of lucky encounters, there’s a whole discussion about luck.
-What is luck?